This post may contain affiliate links. Please see our disclosure here.

 You can see below that we alternated every other stair baluster with a knuckle to create an expensive baluster look.

-Adjustable knuckles have a small screw that you loosen to slide the knuckle up and down.
+Adjustable baluster knuckles have a small screw that you loosen to slide the knuckle up and down.

-You can see the small screw hole above in the knuckle.
+Look closely and you can see the small screw hole (where you tighten) above in the knuckle.